-The Australasian of Lifestyle Medicine (ASLM) is delighted to announce their recent partnership with the Wilson Foundation.
+The Australasian Society of Lifestyle Medicine (ASLM) is delighted to announce a partnership with the Wilson Foundation.

 Mental illness is an increasing major public health concern.
 The General Practice: Health of the Nation Report 2018, found that mental health issues remain the most common single reason patients visit their GP and account for 12% of the total disease burden in Australia, third after cancer and cardiovascular diseases.